mesosfer/flutter_parse_storage/flutter_parse_storage_interface/README.md

 ## Usage

-To implement a new database-specific implementation of [flutter_parse](https://pub.dev/packages/flutter_parse), extend `FlutterParseStorageInterface` with an implementation that performs the database-specific behavior, and when you register your plugin, set the default `FlutterParseStorageInterface` by calling the `FlutterParseStorageInterface.instance` setter.
+To implement a new database-specific implementation of [flutter_parse](https://pub.dev/packages/flutter_parse), extend `FlutterParseStorageInterface` with an implementation that performs the database-specific behavior, and when you register your plugin, set the default `ParseStorageInterface` by calling the `ParseStorageInterface.instance` setter.